dynasist/ALStudio-Docs/introduction/popout-mode.md

 > Default behaviour on Windows systems is to open Microsoft Edge/Google Chrome in app mode.
 Should this fail, as a fallback method, a new browser tab will be opened using the default browser.

-When `* Always External` settings are set to `Yes`, the corresponsing screen will open in new window by default.
+When `* Always External` settings are set to `Yes`, the corresponding screen will open in new window by default.

 For example, calling `AL Search` command will open a new window outside of Visual Studio Code, and it will not be shown within Visual Studio Code as an internal editor tab.